lgfrbcsgo/du-light-control/README.md

 If you want to navigate a very long sequence, you can press Alt+2 to enter the "fast travel" mode.
 In fast travel mode pressing Alt+A and Alt+D will jump 10 steps.
-You can leave the fas travel mode by pressing Alt+2 again.
+You can leave the fast travel mode by pressing Alt+2 again.

 #### Modifying a step

 You can make changes to a step by turning a light on or off, or by changing its color.
-You can change the color of a light by right clicking on it and selecting "Set RGB color" in the "Advanced" sub menu.
+You can change the color of a light by right clicking it and selecting "Set RGB color" in the "Advanced" sub menu.

 Modify some steps and play back the modified sequence by pressing Alt+1.
 Once you're done, press Alt+1 again.